bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 #### Rotate horizontally

-Let’s start with the simplest animation: a rotation of the head around 360 degrees.
+Let's start with the simplest animation: a rotation of the head around 360 degrees.
 We need to define the number of frames that the animation will have and what will happen during these frames.
 We can start by defining that the animation will have ten frames.

 Note: frame counting in 3Dscript begins from 0 (frame 0 to 9 has 10 frames).